From the list where your name appears, you can view a list of your courses.

 Yes.
 As you create content, you can set its availability.
 You can make content unavailable to students until you're ready for them to view it.
 You can also limit which content items students see based on date, time, and performance on other graded items.

 Your class is full of diverse students with unique learning abilities.
 Providing students with more accessible content means each individual can choose formats that work best for them.
 If your institution uses Blackboard Ally, you can use the tool to help ensure your course content is accessible to every student.

-You can set your desired language for your overall system.
-At this time, you can't change language packs at the specific course level in the Ultra experience.
-The language change will affect all of your courses.
+You can set the language you want for your overall system.
+At this time, you can't change language packs at the specific course level.
+The language change affects all of your courses.
 Administrators can set specific course languages, and students can choose their preferred language packs.